fyc1007261/Distribute-Systems-Labs/README.md

 Email: fyc1007261@sjtu.edu.cn

-### **Note: The program won't stuck, but it may take a relatively long time before the simulator ends.
-Please wait patiently...
+### **Note: The program is likely to fail if the corruption rate and/or the loss rate are too large (like 0.6 or 0.8).
+If it fails, please try some extra times.
 Thanks!**

 ## Packet Design